AdrianBZG/InterMine-Data-Browser-Tool/docs/design_doc/READ_ME.md

 To achieve this goal, the application is designed according to these principles:

 1. **The every user matters principle**:  this application is data heavy, dense, and requires reading charts.
-So at the least we strive to achieve the W3C accessibility standards.
+We strive to achieve the W3C accessibility standards, especially for non-mouse users.

 2. **The simplicity principle**: It should *always* be clear what actions the user can take at each step of the flow.
 We will prevent the user from bringing the application to an invalid state.
 If they do, we display clear error messages and guidance.